arxila/arxila-org/CONTRIBUTING.markdown

         superseded by the United Nations Convention on Contracts for the International Sale of Goods ("UN Convention") and the parties intend to avoid the application of the UN Convention to this Agreement and, thus, exclude the application of the UN Convention in its entirety to this Agreement.
-  * 6.2 This Agreement sets out the entire agreement between you and AQUEN OSS for your Contributions to AQUEN OSS and overrides all other agreements or understandings.
+  * 6.2 This Agreement sets out the entire agreement between you and AQUEN for your Contributions to AQUEN and overrides all other agreements or understandings.
-  * 6.3 If You or AQUEN OSS assign the rights or obligations received through this Agreement to a third party, as a condition of the assignment, that third party must agree in writing to abide by all the rights and obligations in the Agreement.
+  * 6.3 If You or AQUEN assign the rights or obligations received through this Agreement to a third party, as a condition of the assignment, that third party must agree in writing to abide by all the rights and obligations in the Agreement.
   * 6.4 The failure of either party to require performance by the other party of any provision of this